larsonzh/whois/docs/USAGE_EN.md

 - Fallback validation:
   - Combine `--no-force-ipv4-fallback` with `--selftest-inject-empty` to confirm the forced-IPv4 layer is disabled.
   - Add `--no-known-ip-fallback` to ensure the known IPv4 safety net is skipped, so errors bubble up immediately.
+  - Use `--dns-no-fallback` to turn off both forced-IPv4 and known-IPv4 *extra* fallback layers in one go, leaving only the primary path active.
+This is useful when comparing "with vs without extra fallback" behavior (see sample commands below).
 - Read `docs/RFC-dns-phase2.md` beforehand for the rationale behind candidate generation and the fallback stack.

 Sample commands: